Samirkabirtanjim/Dart_Learning/Module 2: Advanced topics in Dart/OOP The core part.md

 ## 4️⃣ Abstraction — "Showing only the necessary"

-Hiding complex details and showing only important parts to the user.
-In Dart, we use abstract classes for this.
+Abstraction means hiding unnecessary details and showing only the important things.

+In Dart, we do abstraction using:

+✅ 1. abstract class
+❌ Dart has NO interface keyword — but abstract class works like interface.
+🟦 Why use Abstraction?

+To avoid showing internal logic
+To force child classes to implement methods
+To organize large systems

+Example:
+You use the phone — but you don’t know how the internal processor works.
+That is abstraction.

 ### Example:
 ```dart